-Os Gemeos (pronounced “ose zhe'-mee-ose”) are two artists from São Paulo, Brazil.
-Born in 1974, they are Otavio and Gustavo Pandolfo, identical twin brothers; their pseudonym means “the twins” in Portuguese.
-In addition to painting, sculpture, and installation work, Os Gemeos have gained international notoriety for their incredible works created on the streets of São Paulo.
-Os Gemeos’ particular process has led to a unique vernacular very specific to that city.
-Most of their works are created using latex house paint, rollers, and spray paint for the details.
-The artists have championed this new style, mixing different influences from the street to create their own distinctly recognizable aesthetic.
-Improvisation plays a big role, as the work is shaped and formulated according to their surrounding environment.
+Os Gemeos’s particular process has led to a unique vernacular very specific to Sao Paulo.
+Most works were created using latex house paint, rollers and spray for the details.
+The artists championed this new style and mixed different influences from the street to create their own distinctly recognizable aesthetic.
+Improvisation played a big role, as the work was shaped and formulated according to their surrounding environment.

-In 1993, Os Gemeos met Barry McGee, who was in São Paulo on a painting fellowship.
+In 1993, Os Gemeos met Barry McGee, who was in Sao Paulo on a painting fellowship.
 They became fast friends and immediately collaborated on works around the city.
-This experience opened them to a wealth of information, and the artists influenced each other.
-Since then, Os Gemeos have started to produce works for galleries and museums.
-They have exhibited within São Paulo and Latin America as well as in San Francisco, Los Angeles, Cuba, Australia, and throughout Europe.
+This experience opened them up to a wealth of information and mutual influence.
+Since then, Os Gemeos produced works for galleries and museums.
+Os Gemeos has exhibited within Sao Paulo and Latin America as well as in San Francisco, Los Angeles, Cuba, Australia and throughout Europe.

 18 Wooster Street